TrueUSD Price Tops $1.00 on Major Exchanges (TUSD)

-TrueUSD (TUSD) traded 0% higher against the dollar during the 24 hour period ending at 21:00 PM ET on September 16th.
-TrueUSD has a total market capitalization of $494.88 million and $44.17 million worth of TrueUSD was traded on exchanges in the last day.
-One TrueUSD token can now be bought for about $1.00 or 0.00001732 BTC on major cryptocurrency exchanges.
-Over the last week, TrueUSD has traded down 0% against the dollar.
+TrueUSD (TUSD) traded up 0% against the dollar during the twenty-four hour period ending at 20:00 PM Eastern on September 17th.
+One TrueUSD token can currently be bought for approximately $1.00 or 0.00001661 BTC on exchanges.
+During the last week, TrueUSD has traded up 0% against the dollar.
+TrueUSD has a total market cap of $495.04 million and $34.40 million worth of TrueUSD was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.